 Student Council offers three forms of funding for student clubs, groups and individual students.
-All forms of funding may be requested using the funding request form*.
+Club, Community Initiatives, and Professional Development funding may be requested using the funding request form*.
+Student Emergency Funding has a separate application, as the review committee includes staff members.
+Please use this form to request Student Emergency Funding.

 *The form is only open during the academic year.